petersatsuse/azure-compute-docs/articles/virtual-machines/disks-change-performance.md

 ms.author: rogarana
 ms.custom: references_regions
 #Customer intent: After reading this article, users should understand how performance tiers work, and whether or not they're ideal for their needs.
+# Customer intent: As a cloud administrator, I want to understand how performance tiers for managed disks work, so that I can optimize disk performance and manage costs effectively during varying demand periods.
 ---

 # Performance tiers for managed disks